Skip to main content

 Dear [Director’s Name],

-Last quarter, when three departments reported conflicting workspace needs during our expansion phase, I gathered facilities, IT, and finance in one room.
-Within two days, we redesigned allocation, adjusted budgets, and prevented what could have become weeks of disruption.
+Last quarter, when three departments reported conflicting workspace needs during our expansion, I brought together facilities, IT, and finance for a joint session.
+In just two days, we redesigned allocations, adjusted budgets, and prevented what could have turned into weeks of disruption.

 That moment reflects how I currently operate at [Company].
-While my title remains Office Manager, I supervise administrative staff, manage vendor negotiations, and prepare quarterly operational summaries for leadership.
-Over the past two years, I have renegotiated service contracts that reduced overhead costs by 11% while maintaining service levels.
+While my title is still Office Manager, I supervise administrative staff, manage vendor negotiations, and prepare quarterly operational summaries for leadership.
+Over the past two years, I renegotiated service contracts, reducing overhead costs by 11% while maintaining service levels.

-I have also taken responsibility for compliance tracking and onboarding coordination during our hiring surge.
-Rather than reacting to issues, I introduced structured reporting dashboards that allow leadership to anticipate operational strain before it becomes visible.
+I have also taken on compliance tracking and onboarding coordination during our hiring surge.
+Instead of reacting to issues, I introduced structured reporting dashboards that help leadership anticipate operational strain before it becomes a problem.

-The Senior Office Manager position formalizes a level of responsibility I am already executing.
-My objective is not simply promotion.
-It is continuity and structured leadership during the company’s next stage of growth.
+The Senior Office Manager position would formalize the level of responsibility I am already handling.
+My goal is not just promotion but to provide continuity and structured leadership as the company enters its next stage of growth.

 I look forward to discussing how I can continue supporting [Company] with expanded oversight and accountability.